Star Trek homeSkip to main content

 A crewed ship against an automated one.
 It’s meat against the machine, for all the marbles!
 Where, oh where might I have heard something like this before?

 If you were about to say something along the lines of, “Oh!
 I know!
 It’s the one with the Enterprise going up against Starfleet in war games, and the supercomputer Captain Kirk talks to death,” then you are absolutely correct!
-Way back in the original Star Trek series episode “The Ultimate Computer,” Dr. Richard Daystrom, the renowned scientist who designed the computer systems installed aboard Constitution-class and other starships, is ready to test his “next generation” (Sorry.) of computer technology.
+Way back in the original Star Trek series episode “,” Dr. Richard Daystrom, the renowned scientist who designed the computer systems installed aboard Constitution-class and other starships, is ready to test his “next generation” (Sorry.) of computer technology.

 Fleet of Starfleet starships in Star Trek: The Original Series